sixcolors/gofiber-react-session-csrf-example/README.md

 - [ ] Seperate frontend and backend docker containers
 - [ ] Timeouts on the frontend
 - [ ] Mechanism to refresh auth status on the frontend (if auth error happens, or the user does something that changes their auth status)
+- [ ] Some browsers (Safari) will not offer to save passwords when using fetch and require a page load to trigger the save password dialog, fix.

 ## Running